GWTReact/gwt-react/DOCUMENTATION.md

 ```

-The final situation is passing string literals instead of elements.
+<p>The final situation is passing string literals instead of elements.
 In this case you
-can use the <code>GwtReact.stringLiteral</code> method e.g.
+can use the <code>GwtReact.stringLiteral</code> method e.g.</p>

 ```java
     p(null,